systane/courses/kafka/README.md

 To start kafka, you first need to iniciate zookeeper: `zookeeper-server-start.bat config/zookeeper.properties` and after kafka `kafka-server-start.bat config/server.properties`.
 To execute all of these two commands, you need to be in the KAFKA_HOME directory.

-## CLI
+## Kafka CLI
 You can use Kafka cli to create topics, consumers, producers and so on.

 - To create a topic you can type: `kafka-topics --zookeeper 127.0.0.1:2181 --topic first_topic --create --partitions 3 --replication-factor 1`, this command are going to create a topics with the name **first_topic**, and replication-factor of 1.
 The replication-factor of 1 is correlated with the number of brokers avaliable, so if you have just one broken running, you can only have replication-factor of 1.
 You can also list all the topics: `kafka-topics --zookeeper 127.0.0.1:2181 --list` and describe on this topics with: `kafka-topics --zookeeper 127.0.0.1:2181 --topic first_topic --describe`.
 To delete a topic just type: `kafka-topics --zookeeper 127.0.0.1:2181 --topic first_topic --delete`

 - Producer console: You can enter in the producer console (to produce mensages in your topics) by typing: `kafka-console-producer --broker-list 127.0.0.1:9092 --topic first_topic` the broker-list argument is the address of your kafka instance.
 If everything was good, you are going to see a console, where you can type messages to be put in the partitions of the topic.

 - Consumer console: There is a consumer console, and you can access it by typing: `kafka-console-consumer --bootstrap-server 127.0.0.1:9092 --topic first_topic` where the bootstrap-server parameter is the address of your kafka instance.
 This console will intercept every message that will be sent to this topic.
-If you want to read the all the messages in a topic, you can run: `kafka-console-consumer --bootstrap-server 127.0.0.1:9092 --topic first_topic --from-beginning`
+If you want to read the all the messages in a topic, you can run: `kafka-console-consumer --bootstrap-server 127.0.0.1:9092 --topic first_topic --from-beginning`.